-A recent research study revealed that there is nerve damage associated to each moment that we spend under stress broiler.
+A recent research study revealed that there is nerve damage associated with each moment that we spend under stress broiler.
 However, we are physically and mentally capable of bearing the pain at a younger age, regardless of the ensuing damage to our brains.
 However, as we grow older, this pain starts to take its toll.
 We not only feel mentally exhausted but physically tired.
 Most of us are unable to describe this chronic tiredness and continue to push their bodies.
 And just like that stress takes from us, one day at a time.

 It is not only important to sort the mental pressures cramming our already filled-to-the-brim brains but also to be able to fight them off in a healthy way.
 Here’s a list of activities that can help you take the edge off and be able to give yourself and your brain some much needed R&R.

-The yogis of India and the buddhists of Asia alike have long since relied on and advocated meditation as a way not only to achieve spiritual awareness and inner peace but to heal the body and mind from everyday stress.
+The yogis of India and the Buddhists of Asia alike have long since relied on and advocated meditation as a way not only to achieve spiritual awareness and inner peace but to heal the body and mind from everyday stress.
 It doesn’t just restore physical vigor but also grants relaxation to the mind and rejuvenates it cope with our daily battles.

 In a day full of endless tasks and end-to-end meetings with no time to relax or even grab a bite of that yummy lunch you made for yourself, there has got to be some way you could rest your eyes and brain to feel powered up again.
 When you know you are going to crash mentally or physically during the day, you have got to stop for 5 minutes, put everything on standby and recharge yourself.
 How hard can it be, its just 5 minutes right?
 What you need to do is close your eyes and imagine a beautiful and calm place, one that reminds you what peace really means, and there you have it!
 A relaxed and re-energized brain back on duty for a productive day.